 Pros and cons of lateral job move

 A lateral or sideways career move is not a promotion but it can be a game-changer if you take to make the decision at the right time.
-Similarly, if a sideways move is made at the wrong time then it can prove to be very negative for the career.
-Here are some major pros and cons of lateral job move –
+Similarly, if a sideways move is made at the wrong time then it can be proved to be very negative for the career.
+Here are some major pros and cons of a lateral job move –

 Pros – Why lateral move is good